"After the first bars the extraordinary talent presented here was evident.“Frankfurter Allgemeine Zeitung

-Born into a family of professional musicians, Tung-Chieh Chuang showed great musical promise from an early age and learned early to play horn and piano, giving his first public concert at age 11.
-He studied at the Curtis Institute in Philadelphia and at the Weimar Academy of Music.
+Born into a family of professional musicians, Tung-Chieh Chuang showed great musical promise from an early age studying the horn and piano, giving his first public concert at the age of 11.
+He continued his education at the Curtis Institute in Philadelphia and at the Weimar Academy of Music.
 His mentors include Mark Gibson, Gustav Meier, Otto-Werner Mueller and Nicolás Pasquet.

 “[Tung-Chieh Chuang] zeigte bei seinem Auftritt vor der Deutschen Kammerphilharmonie Bremen souveräne Führungsqualitäten [...] ein überwältigendes Klangerlebnis [...] grandios!”Weser-Kurier, Gerd Klingeberg, 01.02.16